thegetty/artistryinbronze/content/introduction.md

 September 2017</p>

 ## Note to the Reader
 Bibliographic abbreviations follow those employed by the *American Journal of Archaeology*.
 See [https://www.ajaoline.org/submissions/abbreviations](https://www.ajaoline.org/submissions/abbreviations).
+Spelling and style of Greek and other foreign terms follow the guidelines set forth in the *Chicago Manual of Style*.

 [^1]: The original program can be found in the book of abstracts
     distributed at the time of the meeting and remains available online: